Effects of Hurricane Helene in Florida: Preparations

 On September 24, Citrus County issued mandatory evacuations for Crystal River and Homosassa.
 In Wakulla County, a mandatory evacuation was ordered for all residents and visitors.
 In Hernando County, mandatory evacuations were ordered for residents west of US 19 and all residents living in manufactured homes.
 Two prisons in Wakulla County holding a combined 2,500 inmates were not evacuated despite the evacuation order issued to residents.
 Gulf County issued mandatory evacuations for all visitors.
 In Charlotte County and Franklin County, mandatory evacuations were issued for barrier islands, flood-prone areas, manufactured homes, and homes that did not meet building codes.
 In Sarasota County, officials issued an evacuation order for Level A and manufactured home communities on September 25.

 Multiple Waffle Houses in Tallahassee and one in Crawfordville shut down, raising the Waffle House Index to red, indicating the possibility of severe damage to the restaurant.
 Orlando International Airport, remaining open, saw 65 cancellations on September 26, and 92 cancellations occurred at Miami International Airport.
 The Central Florida Pipeline, which supplies fuel used for jet planes between Tampa and Orlando, was reported to be damaged as a result taking on saltwater during Helene.
 The pipeline is the only direct source of new jet fuel to Orlando International Airport; the airport is instead relying on trucking in fuel and reserves Several national parks experienced service disruptions due to the hurricane, with all services suspended at Dry Tortugas National Park due to storm surge.
 The Taylor County Sheriff's Office posted to social media asking for those who did not evacuate to write their birthday and other important information on their bodies in permanent marker and to email the similar information and their location to them to help search and rescue teams.

 Busch Gardens Tampa Bay, St. Pete–Clearwater International Airport, and Tampa International Airport were closed on September 26.
 Further north, Tallahassee International Airport was closed the same day.
 In Miami, parking garages open to allow residents to shield their vehicles from storm damage at no cost.
+Amtrak modified or canceled several of its southeastern train routes between September 27 and October 1 because of the storm.